Lisa Robertson (footballer)

 Lisa Robertson (born 16 May 1992) is a Scottish footballer.
-She currently plays for Celtic of the SWPL 1.
+She currently plays as a midfielder for Heart of Midlothian in the Scottish Women's Premier League.

+She has previously played for Hibernian, Spokane Shine, Glasgow City, Durham and Celtic, as well as Birmingham City on loan.

 Club career

 Lisa Robertson grew up in Dalkeith, Scotland.
 She played for boys' teams in her youth before joining Hibernian girls as a 14-year-old.
 Robertson signed for the senior team less than a year later in January 2008.

 Hibernian

 Robertson won her first major trophy when she played in the 2010 Scottish Women's Cup final, as an 18-year-old against Rangers.
 Hibs won the final 2–1.

 Spokane Shine

 During the Summer of 2012 Robertson left Scotland for the United States where she played for Spokane Shine Ladies in the Women's Premier Soccer League for the Summer.

 Glasgow City

 She returned from the United States and signed for Glasgow City in December 2012.
 She played for City for one year before re-signing for Hibs for the 2014 season.